Incentive Pay and Systemic Risk

-We show that, in the presence of correlated investment opportunities across banks, risk sharing between bank shareholders and bank managers leads to (a) compensation contracts that include relative performance evaluation; and (b) investment decisions that are biased toward such correlated opportunities, thus creating systemic risk.
+We show that, in the presence of correlated investment opportunities across firms, risk sharing between firm shareholders and firm managers leads to compensation contracts that include relative performance evaluation.
+These contracts bias investment choices towards correlated investment opportunities, thus creating systemic risk.
 Furthermore, we show that leverage amplifies all such effects.
-In the context of the banking industry, we analyze recent policy recommendations regarding bank managerial pay and show how shareholders optimally undo the policies’ intended risk-reducing effects.
-We discuss alternative measures that can effectively decrease the systemic risk arising from pay packages.
+In the context of the banking industry, we analyze recent policy recommendations regarding firm managerial pay and show how shareholders optimally undo the policies' intended effects.

 Keywords: Systemic risk, bank regulation, relative performance evaluation, optimal contracts